Origin-Byte/sui-unreal-sdk/README.md

 	- Call Sui Move contracts
 	- Sign, Batch and Execute Transactions,
 	- Transfer, Split and Merge SUI coins and objects
-	- Get Historical Event Data
+	- Mint Origin Byte NFTs
 - Restore Ed25519 Keypairs from BIP39 mnemonics and Create new Keypairs
-- Tested on Windows desktop with Sui version 0.10.0
+- Tested on Windows desktop with Sui version 1.13.0 and Nft Protocol 1.2.0 on Testnet
 - Works with Unreal Engine 5

 # Getting Started